md-al-mamun-dev/pxlhut_multi_step_form/README.md

-this is an sample application built using Nextjs
 ## Multi Step Form
+this is an sample application built using Nextjs you can check the deployed version on web https://pxlhut-multi-step-form-theta.vercel.app/

 clone the repository from https://github.com/md-al-mamun-dev/pxlhut_multi_step_form

 run the development server: